Charles Birch: Views, holism and "purpose"

-Birch credited Dr Herbert Andrewartha as having a great influence on him, teaching him "to think" and to discover "the social responsibility of the scientist", saying:

-In view of the enormous transformation of the modern world as a result of science and technology, the scientist is responsible for much that has happened both good and bad.
-This understanding is based on the premise that science is not value free.
+Birch credited Dr Herbert Andrewartha as having a great influence on him, teaching him "to think" and to discover "the social responsibility of the scientist", saying:"In view of the enormous transformation of the modern world as a result of science and technology, the scientist is responsible for much that has happened both good and bad.
+This understanding is based on the premise that science is not value free."
+Birch said a major scientific influence was A.N.
+Whitehead, with his emphasis on "processes and relationships".